Super goal

 Prior to the wider introduction of the video umpire for score reviews, a video umpire was made available specifically to adjudicate on whether or not a score was a super goal or not.
 Amendments to scores in this were generally made during the game, often at the end of a quarter, although a Super Goal awarded to Brisbane Lions midfielder Luke Power in the 2007 NAB Cup semi-final win over the Geelong Football Club was amended after the siren to a regular goal.
 Though this did not affect the result of the game, it caused confusion among betting agencies which had taken bets on the final margin of the game.

 In addition to the AFL pre-season competition, the super goal is used in EJ Whitten Legends Games between Victoria and the All-Stars, although the distance from which the ball must be kicked is reduced to 40 metres in these games.
 In 1993, ten years before its use in the AFL pre-season, the Victorian Football Association briefly considered introducing the concept into its premiership season but did not proceed with the change.

+The rule was abolished for the 2018 JLT Community Series, because of a desire for the pre season competition to better match the rules of the regular season.
+Geelong defender Andrew Mackie was the last person to kick a super goal, in the 2017 JLT Community Series.